chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	return false, nil
 }

-}} with only the necessary minimal changes to implement {{add LotID and EntryOrderID fields to Position, add LotID/EntryOrderID/ExitOrderID fields to ExitRecord, and add NextLotSeq to Trader and BotState to mint and persist stable lot IDs}}.
+}} with only the necessary minimal changes to implement {{Refactor the Go trading bot to eliminate a hard lock deadlock on Trader’s mutex (seen blocking in SetEquityUSD and step.func4), which stalled SELL/EXIT processing and left a post-only pending order’s OrderID un-reassigned, by moving all network/disk I/O (place/reprice/cancel/save) outside the lock, centralizing state mutations in a single manager goroutine using snapshots/RWMutex, immediately updating/persisting pending IDs after reprice, and adding defer Unlock + panic-safe logging to guarantee timely unlocks.}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{add LotID and EntryOrderID fields to Position, add LotID/EntryOrderID/ExitOrderID fields to ExitRecord, and add NextLotSeq to Trader and BotState to mint and persist stable lot IDs}}.
+Only apply the minimal edits required to implement {{Refactor the Go trading bot to eliminate a hard lock deadlock on Trader’s mutex (seen blocking in SetEquityUSD and step.func4), which stalled SELL/EXIT processing and left a post-only pending order’s OrderID un-reassigned, by moving all network/disk I/O (place/reprice/cancel/save) outside the lock, centralizing state mutations in a single manager goroutine using snapshots/RWMutex, immediately updating/persisting pending IDs after reprice, and adding defer Unlock + panic-safe logging to guarantee timely unlocks.}}.
 Fix any compile error(s).
 Return the complete file, copy-paste ready, in IDE.